ayechanst/speedrun-eth-guide/dice-guide.md

 > 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
 If you haven't made any contract changes, you can run `yarn deploy --reset` for a completely fresh deploy.

+> 🚨 🚨 🦈 **The Guiding Questions will lead you in the right direction.
+This is a challenge after all, try and use them only if you're stuck!**

 ---

 ## Checkpoint 1: 🎲 Dice Game